Crowle Colts F.C.: Crowle Teams prior to Crowle United

+Crowle United

-In 1966 Crowle Sports, the renamed Sun Engineers side, unexpectedly resigned from the league the week before the start of the season.
-The remaining Crowle Sports players joined Axholme Wanderers, leaving just one Saturday football team in the Crowle area.
-For the Start of the 1967-68 season, the Axholme Wanderers side renamed as Crowle United and United went on to have great success in local football.
-Their most notable achievement coming in the 1970–71 season when they completed a treble, being crowned champions of the Scunthorpe League, as well as winning the Scunthorpe Challenge Cup and the Lincolnshire FA County Junior Cup.
-In 1973, United joined the Lincolnshire League and played in the league for 17 seasons.
-At the end of the 1988-89 season, United left the Lincolnshire league due to ground issues (having moved to play at North Axholme School), and rejoined the Scunthorpe League.
+In 1966, Crowle Sports, the reformed Sun Engineers side, unexpectedly resigned from the Scunthorpe League a week prior to the start of the season.
+As a result, all of the remaining Crowle Sports players joined Axholme Wanderers, which left just one main football team in Crowle.
+Ahead of the 1967–68 season, Axholme Wanderers side reformed as Crowle United.
+United went on to have great local success, with their most notable achievement coming in the 1970–71 season when they completed a treble, being crowned champions of the Scunthorpe League, as well as winning the Scunthorpe Challenge Cup and the Lincolnshire FA County Junior Cup.
+In 1973, United joined the Lincolnshire League.
+They would go on to compete in the league for seventeen seasons, before leaving it at the end of the 1988–89 season due to ground issues, having left their Potts Lane ground to play at North Axholme School, which was deemed unsuitable.

+Formation of Crowle Colts

-In 1996, Crowle United folded, and a year later 2 new Saturday clubs formed, Crowle United Junior Colts (merging the names of Crowle United and Crowle Junior Colts, the junior side formed in 1992) and Crowle FC (who took Crowle Uniteds place in Division one of the Scunthorpe league).
-A year later Colts took on their final, and current name, Crowle Colts and in 1999 merged with Crowle FC to leave the single Crowle Saturday Football side.
+In 1992 a junior football club was formed named Crowle Colts, a name that had been used in previous years for junior sides in crowle.
+In 1996 after an emmergency meeting in Crowle that saw most of Uniteds committee step down Crowle United folded, and the following year, two new clubs were formed: Crowle United Junior Colts who aligned with the Crowle Colts junior side, and Crowle FC, the latter of which took Crowle United’s place in Division One of the Scunthorpe League.
+The two ultimately decided to merge in 1999, resulting in the formation of Crowle's current team: Crowle Colts.

-Colts started in Division 5 of the Scunthorpe League in the 1997-98 season, and except for 3 seasons in the Gainsborough and District League in the early 2000s the club stayed in the Scunthorpe League until 2018.
+Crowle Colts began life in Division Five of the Scunthorpe League in the 1997–98 season, and with the exception of three seasons in the Gainsborough and District League in the early 2000s, the club stayed in the Scunthorpe League until 2018.

-At the start of the 2018-19 season the club left the Scunthorpe league after being crowned champions and joined the Central Midlands Football League.
-They secured successive promotions the following season, missing out on the title on goal difference.
-After three seasons Central Midlands League, the club joined the Lincolnshire League at the start of the 2022–23 season, following in the footsteps of United that had left the league 33 years prior.
-That season saw the Colts match Crowle United’s best-ever finish in the Lincolnshire League.
-The 2023–24 campaign saw that record surpassed, as the Colts finished runners-up to Nettleham despite scoring 149 league goals.
+At the start of the 2018–19 season, the Colts left the Scunthorpe League after being crowned champions and joined the Central Midlands Football League.
+They secured successive promotions the following season, narrowly missing out on the title only on goal difference.
+In the 2022–23 season, after three seasons in the Central Midlands League, the club joined the Lincolnshire League, following in the footsteps of the Crowle United side that had left the league 33 years prior.
+That season saw the Colts match Crowle United’s best ever finish in the Lincolnshire League.
+The 2023–24 campaign saw that record surpassed, as the Colts finished runners-up to Nettleham despite scoring a record-breaking 149 league goals.
 They also won the Lincolnshire FA County Junior Cup that season for the first time in 53 years.